bahrus/xtal-state/README.md

 In the Routing 101 scenario, xtal-state-parse will initialize history.state, only if history.state starts out null.

 In the 'git in the browser scenario", xtal-state-parse simply emits an event with the decoded id (or really, the parsed object, which may contain more information than a single id), and lets other components take it from there.
 In this scenario, xtal-state-parse leaves the history untouched.
+The event (and dynamic attributes of xtal-state-parse) let other components know whether history started out null or not.

 To let xtal-state-parse know which scenario is desired, for scenario 1 (routing 101) set attribute:  "init-history-if-null".
 If that attribute isn't present, xtal-state-parse just emits an event "match-found," passing the matched object, or "no-match-found".